shirlysteph/geokg22-kgc22/index.md

-We invite submissions to the First Workshop on Geospatial Knowledge Graphs (GeoKG2022) to be held in conjunction with the The Knowledge Graph Conference 2022 (KGC2022) that will take place at Cornell Tech campus, New York, and globally online, from May 2 to 6, 2022.
+We invite submissions to the First Workshop on Geospatial Knowledge Graphs (GeoKG2022) to be held in conjunction with the
+<a href="https://www.knowledgegraph.tech/">The Knowledge Graph Conference 2022 (KGC2022)</a> that will take place at Cornell Tech campus, New York,
+and globally online, from May 2 to 6, 2022.
 GeoKG2022 is a half-day workshop consisting of two parts: paper presentations, and an interactive breakout discussion session.

 The workshop aims to bring together disparate elements of the environmental and geospatial community and provide a setting to discourse about large-scale knowledge graphs for geospatial and environmental data integration and intelligence, state-of-the-art, spatiotemporally-explicit machine